How Amenities Benefit Society

 Often school children are not allowed sufficient restroom breaks, it impacts their physical health and reduces their classroom concentration.
 Many school teachers view toilet use as a privilege rather than a human need.
 Read more about this issue as a human rights violation at the following link:

-Laurie Courture [Child Health Advocate]
+Laurie Couture [Child Health Advocate]

 ….There was a time when it used to cost a dime to use public bathrooms.
 But this retail establishment knew how to keep their shoppers happy: “FREE TOILETS” is spelled out in classic Art Deco typography… …Excuse yourself for a visit here today….